+- base salaries:

-- base salaries; - annual incentive bonuses based on our annual performance; - equity incentive awards; and - limited perquisites and other employee benefits.
+- annual incentive bonuses;

+- equity incentive awards; and

+- limited perquisites and other employee benefits.

-Base Salaries-We use competitive base salaries to attract and retain qualified candidates to help us achieve our growth and performance goals.
+Base Salaries - We use competitive base salaries to attract and retain qualified candidates to help us achieve our growth and performance goals.
 Base salaries are intended to recognize a named executive officer's immediate contribution to our organization, as well as his or her experience, knowledge and responsibilities.